 - Take the “up” end of the wrap and bring it up and over your shoulder, behind you under the baby’s bottom.
 Bring it across her back high, making sure the bottom edge goes from knee to knee and tuck under her knees.
 Bring the wrap around toward the front.

 - Both ends of the fabric should be in front of you.

 - Tie a double knot at your waist.

 - Practice with a “spotter” or over a bed!
 This allows you to rest assured baby will be safe at all times.

 - Take a break after you tie the first knot at your chest – this will allow you to catch your breath and make any adjustments you need to.

-- Always make sure the fabric is pulled around baby’s body and your body.
+- Always make sure the fabric is pulled around the baby’s body and your body.

-- Carefully bounce baby up your back if it is more comfortable to wear her higher.
+- Carefully bounce baby up to your back if it is more comfortable to wear her higher.

 Try back carrying your LO today with KeaBabies Wrap Carrier!
 Check out our Instagram account @keababies and join our loving and supportive KeaBabies Love Facebook Group TODAY! 💕

 Parenting is Awesome, Sleep is Overrated, Every day is an Adventure